rochus-keller/Luon/Readme.md

   switches and slot consumption
 - no implicit global declarations, and other means to detect as many errors as possible during compile time
 - locals can no longer be used before declaration
-- switch/case control statement to avoid writing the relation expressionall over again
+- switch/case control statement to avoid writing the relation expression all over again

 This project implements a compiler and IDE for the Luon programming language.
 Representative example projects demonstrating the capabilities of the language and the IDE can be found in the [testcases subdirectory](https://github.com/rochus-keller/Luon/tree/master/testcases/).